 Not only can your pup replicate the suckling action on the soft fabric of your underwear, but being surrounded by your smell in this way will help them to feel safe.
 A little time and love can overcome some of the more worrying behaviors too-early weaning can bring about.
 For the mouthing, a soft toy (with your scent) can be a good underwear alternative.

+Now that we’ve discussed why dogs eat underwear, it’s time we discussed why you should discourage your pup from doing it.
 While underwear chewing may not seem like a big deal (until you find yourself constantly replacing them, or your pal gets their teeth into your best pair, that is), ingesting fabric is, unsurprisingly, not too great for your Dood.
 In fact, it can lead to some pretty significant health problems if they are not just chewing but indeed swallowing the material.

 Usually, your dog will vomit your belongings back up.
 However, it’s also possible that the underwear, or parts of it at least, may become lodged in their intestines, causing an unfortunate blockage there.
 Happily, this is a pretty rare occurrence, but it’s also, obviously, very serious.
 Obstructions in the digestive tract can cause nausea, vomiting, diarrhea, weight loss, fatigue, bloating, pain, and even death, and is often treated with surgery to remove the obstruction.